 Club Fundraising has created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for this website.

 Club Fundraising– who are we?

 Club Fundraising is an Australian based company operating from Melbourne.
-We specialise in the supply of unique scratch-off fundraising cards.
+We specialise in the supply of a FREE fundraising platform.
 For more information, please click on the “About Us” link in the footer of our website.

 What privacy laws do we comply with?

 What kinds of personal information do we collect and for what purpose?

 Club Fundraising collects personal information.

 ‘Personal information’ means information or opinion about an identified individual, or an individual who is reasonably identifiable.